 Uncaged Musicians learn to work through challenges, try new things, and be proactive about asking for help when needed.
 Music is valued highly in their families and the decision to start and continue study is primarily in the students' hands (keeping in mind that parental assistance is essential for forming and maintaining practice and listening routines for those 12 and under).
 Family members are unwavering in their encouragement of the student, understand that learning is not linear, and seek out enrichment experiences.

 Uncaged Musicians love to collaborate and offer enthusiastic support.
 They treat one another with respect and honor their differences in race, gender, orientation, religion, income, age, skill level, and so on.
 They perform with and/or for their friends and family.
 They are eager for ways to use their music to make a positive impact on their communities and the world.

 Uncaged Musicians value technology as a learning tool.
 Our online portal grants access to a wealth of information and resources!
 Additionally, because of fire season and the ongoing COVID-19 pandemic, instruction periodically takes place over Zoom and/or in on-demand videos.
 In addition, studio families may occasionally be asked to make and upload short videos to Google Drive.
 (Please let us know if gear or internet access poses a financial hardship and we can explore options together.)
 Our studio families' philosophies on tech usage and screen time run the gamut but they all willingly use computers or mobile devices to participate fully in studio activities.

 Black Lives Matter always.
 Please read our official stance on this important human rights issue.
 I am strongly committed to protesting racism and police brutality and working towards social justice and the deep systemic change that requires.

-The website is in the process of being updated to reflect our current online format; some pages may still contain info specific to our in-person offerings from the 2019-2020 school year.
+The website is in the process of being updated to reflect our current format; some pages may still contain info specific to our online program early in the pandemic or even pre-covid.
 Please use the contact form if you have questions.
 Thanks!